TripleEmma/GS_and_Ploidy/README.md

 The seventh set of scripts deal with analysis in the discusssion session;

-The eight set of scripts deal with figures.
+The eight set of scripts deal with figures and tables.